 Then the tobacco gets to the factory…

 One of the most time consuming (requiring the most training, experience, and expertise) techniques in cigar rolling, is the application of the “cap.”
-Old, old time cuban cigars never had a cap.
-Not back when they were the best cigars int he world.
+Old, old time Cuban cigars never had a cap.
+Not back when they were the best cigars in the world.
 Everyone knew you just cut the cap off anyway (or bit it off.)
 So the cigars had a “curly head” or twist at the top.
 When I first started smoking cigars “curly heads” were top quality cigars that were made by beginner rollers who hadn’t mastered the end cap yet.
+Get this…. the part they hadn’t mastered, was the part you cut off anyway!
 So you could get better cigars for less money.
 If cigar makers were realistic and not maximizing profit based on looks alone, this would still be true.

-Making the cap is all about looks.
+Making the cap is all about looks, and that’s fine.
 And hipster aficionados will argue with this.
-They’ll have extensive tutorials telling you about the importance of the cap and where to cut the nub so you don’t remove the under cap, etc. But the fact remains… the very best cigar rollers/manufacturers in the world do not put end caps on the cigars they make for themselvesto smoke.
-Because they are purely cosmetic.
+They’ll have extensive tutorials telling you about the importance of the cap and where to cut the nub so you don’t remove the under cap, etc. But the fact remains… the very best cigar rollers/manufacturers in the world do not put end caps on the cigars they make for themselves to smoke.
+Because the caps are purely cosmetic.
+I put them on there for most of my cigars I make for my close friends, but I never put them on my own that I roll for myself.

 Yet this is the one step that takes the most time and takes the most experienced rollers to accomplish well.
 That’s like someone telling you they spent the most time, the most money, and hired the most expensive experts to make the cork in your wine.
 I can make cigar caps, and they end up looking pretty swell.
-But I don’t do it for my own cigars because I don’t have time for tomfoolery. 😉
+But I don’t do it for my own cigars because I don’t care and I know better.

 All of this costs money.
 Lots of money.
 And the best cigar rollers in the world do NOT buy premium cigars.
-They make their own, and they don’t put end caps on them, and they don’t spend money on all the dumb cosmetic things that are for tourists and not aficionados.
+That doesn’t mean they don’t smoke great cigars.
+Or that they don’t spend good money on them.
+They sometimes do.
+But they make sure they are getting what they pay for.
+Usually, they make their own, and they don’t put end caps on them, and they don’t spend money on all the dumb cosmetic things that are for tourists and not aficionados.

 A friend brought me a very nice (and expensive!)
 Montecristo Espada.
 I took a picture of it there on the right.
 What a beautiful smoke!
-He paid almost $12 for it.
+He paid almost $12 for it ($12 to $15 today in 2021.)

 You can only see two bands in the picture, but the cigar had 3 bands.
 Right after this smoke, we smoked one of my hand rolled cigars.
 It was every bit as good, and I didn’t have to remove all those labels.

 And what did we say?
 The Premium brands get first dibs and they buy up all the best looking tobacco.
-They buy it early and it goes into prodution quickly.
+They buy it early and it goes into production quickly.
 This means that bulk buyers for cheaper brands or wholesale leaf dealers often end up buying bulk tobacco that has aged in the actual aging barns for years (or decades!) improving all the while.
-For this reason, individual rollers (like me!) can often buy better actual quality tobacco, than the premium brands.
-The tobacco may not look as cosmeticaly flawless, but it is often better tobacco.
+For this reason, individual rollers (like me!) can buy better actual total overall quality tobacco, than the premium brands.
+The tobacco may not look as cosmetically flawless (in the inside parts you never see,) but it is often better tobacco.

 MYTH #6 – Cigar magazine ratings actually reflect the quality of the cigar.

 Busted easily enough.
 Cigar magazines make their money selling advertising to cigar distributors and factories.
 Cigar magazine execs have their fun on junket trips to cigar producing countries and factories.
+Big retailers who buy advertising go on these junkets too.
 It’s all a little corrupt, but that’s just my opinion.
 So these rating systems are not really based solely on the true and actual quality of the smoke.
-The reality is that the difference between a 91 rating and a 95 rating is completely unnoticeable by almost all cigar smokers and often has to do with the cosmetic issues we’ve been talking about and not the real quality of the cigar.
+The reality is that the difference between a 91 rating and a 95 rating is completely unnoticeable by almost all cigar smokers and often has to do with the cosmetic issues we’ve been talking about and not the real/actual quality of the cigar.
 The same cigar… same tobacco, same processes, etc. can receive vastly different ratings based on minor cosmetic differences – not to mention who is testing the cigar and how much advertising the distributors are buying.

 MYTH #7 – Cuban cigars are the absolute best.

 First things first.
 Most “Cuban” cigars you will ever run into are fake.
 Yep.
 Almost all of them.
 There are far more fake Cubans sold in America (and the world) than real ones.
+By three to one at least.
 Just because your cousin Ronny told you he got them from a guy who knows a guy in Cuba, doesn’t mean the cigars are real.
 Even most “Cuban” cigars with correct looking bands, labels, and packaging are often not real.
 In fact, they probably aren’t.
-Even many cigars sold IN CUBA are not authentic Cubans.
-Many of them are actually fakes imported from the Dominican Republic or Honduras, and most of those sold on the streets, though they may actually be Cuban cigars made in Cuba by a Cuban roller, are often pirated cigars made by retired or fired rollers from the factories.
+Even many cigars sold IN CUBA are not authentic Cubans!
+Many of them are fakes imported from the Dominican Republic or Honduras, and most of those sold on the streets, though they may actually be Cuban cigars made in Cuba by a Cuban roller, are often pirated cigars made by retired or fired rollers from the factories.
 That doesn’t mean they aren’t great, but it often means the cigar isn’t authentically represented.
-But if you are buying “Cuban” cigars outside of Cuba, there’s a really good probability your cigars are not Cuban at all.
+But if you are buying “Cuban” cigars outside of Cuba, there’s a really good probability your cigars are not Cuban at all – regardless of the authentic looking bands or labels.

 So let the buyer beware.
 Everything isn’t always as it seems.